 The clinic, now directed by Robert Sufit, MD, has grown immensely in its three decades.
 During a visit, patients meet with members of a large, experienced multidisciplinary team that includes five neurologists, two pulmonologists and experts that provide genetic counseling, occupational therapy, speech therapy, respiratory therapy, dietetic counseling and coordinate clinical trials.

 Clinic physicians and staff take the time to carefully explain the disease and current research to patients and their families.
 The team also works with patients and families to address symptoms such as difficulty with speech and swallowing, weight loss, problems with sleeping, breathing and excess salivation, and difficulties with activities of daily life, mobility or pain.

 Uniting ALS research, clinical care and education

 In 2014, the Lois Insolia ALS Clinic became part of the newly formed Les Turner ALS Research and Patient Center at Northwestern Medicine.
 The center, created through a $10 million commitment from the Les Turner ALS Foundation, unites ALS research, clinical and education activities under one umbrella.
-The setup supports collaboration between the clinic and scientists working in Feinberg’s three ALS labs.
 This model supports collaboration between the clinic and scientists at Northwestern, including those working in Feinberg’s three ALS labs.
 All of these efforts are within the Institute for Translational Neuroscience at Northwestern Medicine.

 Another unique aspect of the clinic is its relationship with the Les Turner ALS Foundation, which offers a continuum of care to ALS patients and their families.
 Clinicians and members of the foundation’s Home and Community Team, a group of experienced registered nurses and social workers, work together to ensure that patient needs are met from both a clinical and home support perspective.